comrob/cpgim/README.md

 ```train
 python3 train.py <experiment_run_tag> <number_of_iterations>
 ```
-where *model_tag* identifies the experiment run, and *number_of_iterations* is number of numerical integration steps.
+where *experiment_run_tag* can be any string which will identify the experiment run, and *number_of_iterations* is number of numerical integration steps.
 > Set the *number_of_iterations* at most to 400 000.
 > However such run could take 3 hours (Ubuntu20.4, Intel I7, 16GB RAM).
 > We recommend you to separate the run into shorter runs.